-- The valuation of stock-based compensation;

-- The allowance for doubtful accounts;

-- The valuation allowance for the deferred tax asset; and

-- Impairment of long-lived assets.
+- The valuation of stock-based compensation; - The allowance for doubtful accounts; - The valuation of the assets acquired from the AirPatrol and LightMiner Systems Inc. acquisitions; - The valuation allowance for the deferred tax asset; and - Impairment of long-lived assets and goodwill.